Samantha McCaig, nutrition specialist

 How did you get to where you are today?
 Did you have to overcome any challenges to get where you are?

 I have always been interested in STEM subjects, but never knew what type of career I wanted to pursue.
 When I started university, I focused on subjects that I enjoyed and eventually found a field that I could see myself pursuing.
 I had no idea that the information I was learning would be applicable to the space sector.
 Near the end of my degree, I was lucky enough to work as an intern at the CSA in support of David Saint-Jacques' mission.
 After completing my undergraduate degree, I worked in the food industry in both Quality Control and Research & Development roles, where I gained valuable experience and observed how many of the principles developed for space food are also benefitting terrestrial food systems.
-I'm very fortunate to be working at the CSA again in support of both the Food Production and Operational Space Medicine teams.
+I'm very fortunate to be supporting the CSA's Food Production team.

-Who or what helped you the most throughout your career?
+Who or what has helped you the most throughout your career?

 Having a great support system including family, friends, and teachers who encouraged me to try new things and embrace new opportunities.

-Not to stress about having my life planned out.
+Not to stress about having your life planned out.
 While it's good to have a plan, some of the best things are unexpected!

 Do you have passions or hobbies outside of work?